Antricks/hello-nim/README.md

 # Hello Nim

-This is a collection of my hello world programs in nim.
+A collection of programs I'm writing to learn / test features of nim.